Trump 'Fixer' Michael Cohen Demanded A Million Dollars From Qatari Money Man At Swanky Restaurant, Report Says

 Read the Inquisitr coverage of Tuesday’s allegation of the Cohen Trump Tower shakedown at this link.
 While the allegation, first reported by Britain’s Daily Mail newspaper, has not been independently confirmed by other news outlets — and was described as a “falsehood” by Cohen — the new report Wednesday by The Intercept online magazine would appear to lend some credence to the claim that Cohen sought a large payoff of some kind from Al-Rumaihi.

 The Intercept report may be read in full at this link.
-According to Intercept reporter Ryan Grim, who wrote that he has had “several conversations” with Al-Rumaihi “since March,” the Qatari official who heads an arm of the $100 billion Qatar Investment Authority fund, recounted an incident at a high-end Manhattan restaurant during which Cohen asked him for $1 million as a fee for helping Qatar curry favor with the incoming Trump administration by pouring billions into United States infrastructure projects, which Trump had made a priority during the 2016 presidential campaign.
+According to Intercept reporter Ryan Grim, who wrote that he has had “several conversations” with Al-Rumaihi “since March,” the Qatari official who heads an arm of the $100 billion Qatar Investment Authority fund recounted an incident at a high-end Manhattan restaurant during which Cohen asked him for $1 million as a fee for helping Qatar curry favor with the incoming Trump administration by pouring billions into United States infrastructure projects, which Trump had made a priority during the 2016 presidential campaign.

 While few photographs of Rumaihi appear to be available, in 2014 while still a diplomat for Qatar he met with Virginia’s then-governor Terry McAuliffe, and the governor’s office later released the below image of the two during the meeting.